 The NEA Literature Fellowships program offers $25,000 grants in prose (fiction and creative nonfiction) and poetry to published creative writers that enable recipients to set aside time for writing, research, travel, and general career advancement.
 The program operates on a two-year cycle with fellowships in prose and poetry available in alternating years.
 Only citizens or permanent residents of the United States are eligible to apply.
 Candidates must meet the fellowship’s publication requirements.

 Princeton Arts Fellowships will be awarded to artists whose achievements have been recognized as demonstrating extraordinary promise in any area of artistic practice and teaching.
-Applicants should be early career poets, novelists, choreographers, playwrights, designers, performers, directors, filmmakers, composers, and performance artists.
+Applicants should be early-career poets, novelists, choreographers, playwrights, designers, performers, directors, filmmakers, composers, and performance artists.
 Princeton Arts Fellows spend two consecutive academic years (September 1-July 1) at Princeton University and formal teaching is expected.
-An $80,000 a year stipend is provided.
+An $88,000-a-year stipend is provided.
 One need not be a U.S. citizen to apply.

 Sesame Street Writers’ Room is a brand new fellowship opportunity from the creators of Sesame Street seeking fresh new writing talent from underrepresented racial backgrounds.
 In the intensive six-week program to be held at Sesame Workshop’s New York City office, participants will meet weekly with industry writers, producers, agents, and executives, and are expected to complete at least one script.
 The two participants whose scripts show the most promise will be offered creative development deals and mentored by Sesame Workshop executives.
 “Sesame Street Writers’ Room” is open to writers 21 and older.

 The Wallace Stegner Fellowship at Stanford University provides 10 two-year professional fellowships annually: 5 fellowships in fiction writing and 5 fellowships in poetry writing.
-Fellows meet weekly in a 3 hour class with teachers, but do not need to meet any curricular demands except for attending workshops.
+Fellows meet weekly in a 3-hour class with teachers, but do not need to meet any curricular demands except for attending workshops.
 The Fellowship does not offer a degree.
 Candidates must demonstrate the quality of their creative work, their willingness to develop their skills, and their capacity to expand their expertise.
-Fellowships receive a stipend of $26,000 annually and Stanford University pays educational costs and medical health insurance.
+Fellowships include a $50,000 living stipend annually and Stanford University pays educational costs and medical health insurance.

 PEN America’s Writing for Justice Fellowship will commission six writers—emerging or established—to create written works of lasting merit that illuminate critical issues related to mass incarceration and catalyze public debate.
-Proposed projects may include—but are not limited to—fictional stories; works of literary or long-form journalism; theatrical, television or film scripts; memoirs; poetry collections; or multimedia projects.
-Fellows will receive mentoring, an honorarium of $10,000 and may request up to $5,000 in additional funding for travel and research.
-Writers 21 and up are invited to apply.
+Proposed projects may include—but are not limited to—fictional stories; works of literary or long-form journalism; theatrical, television, or film scripts; memoirs; poetry collections; or multimedia projects.
+Fellows will receive an honorarium of between $5,000-$8,000, based on the scope of the project.